OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-multiple-ranges.md

 # Work with multiple ranges simultaneously in Excel Add-ins (Preview)

 The Excel JavaScript library enables your add-in to perform operations, and set properties, on multiple ranges simultaneously.
-The ranges do not have to be contiguous, or even on the same worksheet.
+The ranges do not have to be contiguous.
 In addition to making your code simpler, this way of setting a property runs much faster than setting the same property individually for each of the ranges.

 > [!NOTE]
 > The APIs described in this article require **Office 2016 Click-to-Run version 1809 Build 10820.20000** or later.
 (You may need to join the [Office Insider program](https://products.office.com/office-insider) to get an appropriate build.)
 Also, you must load the beta version of the Office JavaScript library from [Office.js CDN](https://appsforoffice.microsoft.com/lib/beta/hosted/office.js).
 Finally, we don't have reference pages for these APIs yet.
 But the following definition type file has descriptions for them: [beta office.d.ts](https://appsforoffice.microsoft.com/lib/beta/hosted/office.d.ts).